 - Provide public information and brochures regarding fair housing/equal housing opportunity requirements including how to file a complaint and access the investigation and enforcement activities of the State Fair Employment and Housing Commission.
 This information will be made available on the City's website and at City Hall.
+This information will be reviewed annually to ensure that any materials, links, and information provided are current. - City staff will serve as liaison between the public and appropriate agencies in matters concerning housing discrimination within the City.
+The City will refer discrimination complaints to the City's fair housing services provider. - Provide annual training of City staff, including through coordination with local advocacy groups or fair housing services provider, on how to receive, log, refer, and follow up on fair housing complaints.
+If resolution was not obtained for any complaints, refer complaint to HCD to ensure that affordable housing laws are actively enforced. - Provide a bi-biennial fair housing update to the City Council. - Provide annual public service announcements, through coordination with HCD, via various media (e.g., newspaper ads, public service announcements at local radio and television channels, the City's website, or the City's social media accounts). - Provide fair housing literature to schools, libraries, and post offices.
+This information is available via the City's fair housing service provider and will be reviewed annually to ensure that the posters and literature being provided are up-to-date. - Provide public information and brochures regarding fair housing/equal housing opportunity requirements including how to file a complaint and access the investigation and enforcement activities of the State Fair Employment and Housing Commission.
+This information will be made available on the City's website and at City Hall.
 This information will be reviewed annually to ensure that any materials, links, and information provided are current. - Provide annual training of City staff, including through coordination with local advocacy groups or fair housing services provider, on how to receive, log, refer, and follow-up on fair housing complaints.
-If resolution was not obtained for any complaints, refer complaint to HCD to ensure that affordable housing laws are actively enforced. - Provide a bi-biennial fair housing update to the City Council.
+If resolution was not obtained for any complaints, refer complaint to HCD to ensure that affordable housing laws are actively enforced.

-Integration/Segregation and Integration
+Integration/Segregation

-- Coordinate with local organizations, through Community Action Agency, Continuum of Care, and Housing Authority efforts, to encourage, expand, and publicize fair housing requirements as part of programs that provide rental assistance to lower income households. - On an ongoing basis, and at least annually, review land use and planning proposals, including development proposals, general plan amendments, master planning efforts for parks, recreation, infrastructure, and other facilities and amenities, to ensure that the City is replacing segregated living patterns with integrated and balanced living patterns, where applicable and feasible, and work to transform racially and ethnically concentrated areas of poverty into areas of opportunity without displacement.
+Coordinate with local organizations, through Community Action Agency, Continuum of Care, and Housing Authority efforts, to encourage, expand, and publicize fair housing requirements as part of programs that provide rental assistance to lower income households.

+On an ongoing basis, and at least annually, review land use and planning proposals, including development proposals, general plan amendments, master planning efforts for parks, recreation, infrastructure, and other facilities and amenities, to ensure that the City is replacing segregated living patterns with integrated and balanced living patterns, where applicable and feasible, and work to transform racially and ethnically concentrated areas of poverty into areas of opportunity without displacement.